Blissful Birth Doula

 10. Connect to the community by attending 2 different group meetings.
 Choose between La Leche League, ICAN, Baby Wearing International, or Nashville Breastfeeding Coalition.

-1. Training workshop taught by Rebekah Porter who has worked as a birth doula for over 20 years.
+1. Training workshop taught by Rebekah Porter who has worked in the birth field for over 27 years.

 2. (BBCD) credential: “Blissful Birthing Certified Doula” will be added next to your name to bring confidence and credibility to your business.
 Blissful Birthing has been in the Nashville community for over 9 years and is a trusted name throughout middle Tennessee.